Governance

 Governance overview

 Genome Canada was established in February 2000 under the Canada Corporations Act and, in 2012, was issued new Articles of Continuance under the Canada Not-for-Profit Corporations Act.
-Drawn from the academic, private and public sectors, Genome Canada Board Directors bring diverse experience and expertise to advance our mission to improve lives and strengthen communities through applied genomics research and innovation.
+Drawn from the academic, private and public sectors, the Genome Canada Board of Directors is made of up to 16 individuals who bring diverse experience and expertise to advance our mission to improve lives and strengthen communities through applied genomics research and innovation.

 Board committees